 ◊ In a medium size bowl, mix boiled carrots, cranberries, caramelized onion, cinnamon or cumin, 1/8 tsp salt, pepper and saffron water.
 Set aside.

-- For potato tah-dig: peel the potato, cut it at least 5/8 inch thick and soak it in a bowl of tap-water and set aside.
+- For potato tah-dig: peel the potato, cut it at least 5/8 inch/15mm thick and soak in a bowl of tap-water and set aside.

 To boil the rice

-- Have a colander ready in your sink (fine-mesh or with very small holes, hopefully, with legs and don’t touch the sink bottom).
+- Have a colander ready in your sink, one with fine-mesh or with very small holes, and with legs so that it wouldn’t touch the sink bottom.

 - In a non-stick pot (12+ cups capacity) bring 5 cups of water to a boil.
 Drain the soaked rice and add it to the boiling water.
 Keep your attention on the pot or else the foam from the boiling rice may overflow.

 ◊ In a few minutes, after rice begins bubbling like a fountain, it boils slower/thicker.
 Test/bite a grain to check its hardness.
 Do this repeatedly, as timing is very important.
 As soon as there is no more hardness in the center of the rice (don’t let it get completely soft), drain rice in colander waiting in sink.
 It is better for rice to be a tad under-cooked than over-cooked.
 Rice should not sit in the colander more than a minute (it will continue cooking and be sticky soft).
 At this point, you must act quickly.